 The frequency, intention and level of organisation with which a business buys and sells exchange cryptoassets will determine whether it amounts to a trade.
 The same is also true of mining.

-Chargeable gains treatment of cryptoassets held by companies mirrors the capital gains tax analysis under subsection i.
+Chargeable gains treatment of cryptoassets held by companies mirrors the capital gains tax analysis for individuals discussed in Section IX.i.

 For corporation tax purposes, HMRC does not consider any cryptoassets to be money or currency.
 They are therefore not subject to, for example, the foreign currency rules.

 Supplies in the course of a trade priced in cryptoassets will be liable to VAT in the normal way as for supplies in any other currency.

 Income received from cryptoasset mining will generally be outside the scope of VAT on the basis that the activity does not constitute an economic activity for VAT purposes.
 Income received by miners for other activities (e.g., the provision of verification services) will generally be exempt from VAT as falling within the category of transactions concerning payments, etc.

 Exchanges of cryptoassets for traditional currencies are financial transactions and will generally be exempt from VAT.